 - Effective treatments with the help of a mental health professional

 NIU has received a grant from the Illinois Criminal Justice Information Authority for a demonstration project.
-This allows NIU and the IPPFA to develop and sponsor two, two-day seminars on PTSD awareness and dealing with this condition.
+This allows NIU and the IPPFA to develop and sponsor four, two-day seminars on PTSD awareness and dealing with this condition for the remainder of 2020.
 The seminars will be conducted by a qualified mental healthcare professional, along with the assistance of experienced sworn personnel with substantial careers in emergency response and investigations.
-If the initial program is successful, funding may be available for up to a three-year period of outreach on this vital topic.
-As we proceed, the program will be expanded to include fire/EMS.

 These two-day Zoom seminars will be held from 8am-4pm and are scheduled for: